noworriesimhere/agreenprod/content/categories/events.md

 ---
-name: Events and Show Dates
+name: Events
-subtitle: All of our events and show dates
+subtitle: All of our events
 image: /uploads/brickwall-band.jpg
 ---